Formally Verified Linear-Time Invertible Lexing: Regular Expression Engine: Additional Details

 If the rules follow this invariant, we can prove that two tokens of different classes printed next to each other will never produce a string that can be matched by any rule.
 More generally, we can prove that, given a sequence of tokens $ts = t_1, t_2,\dots,t_n$ and $s = s_1:::s_2:::\dots:::s_n$ the string obtained when printing it, if $t_1$ and $t_2$ each belong to a different class, the longest prefix of the string $s$ matched by any rule cannot be longer than $s_1$.
 Indeed, we can extract the string $s_1 ::: s_2(0)$ from $s$, and as $t_1$ and $t_2$ belong to different classes, their rules' regular expressions use disjoint sets of characters.
 The string $s_1 ::: s_2(0)$ contains characters belonging to separator and non-separator rules.
 Therefore, no rules can match a string starting with $s_1 ::: s_2(0)$, and thus the longest prefix matched by any rule can only be $s_1$.
 Using these lemmas, we can prove that $\lex(\print(ts)) = ts$ if $ts$ is an interleaving of separator and non-separator tokens.

-In practice, maintaining this invariant might be impractical, so we also propose another approach where separator tokens are ignored, that is, we compare token sequences modulo separator tokens.
+In practice, maintaining this invariant might result in storing unnecessary separators, so we also propose another approach where separator tokens are ignored, that is, we compare token sequences modulo separator tokens.
 To simplify working such such token sequences, we implement a printing function that inserts a given separator token in between all tokens from the sequence to print, called $\printWithSep$.
 We prove $\lex(\printWithSep(ts)) = ts'$ where $ts$ and $ts'$ are equal up to separator tokens.
 We also evaluated a version $\printWithSepWhenNeeded$ that inserts the separator token only if it is strictly needed.
-However, to determine if a separator token is needed, it tries to lex the string without inserting the separator token and compares it to the input, which is inefficient.
+However, to determine if a separator token is needed, it tries to lex the string without inserting the separator token and compares it to the input, which is possibly less efficient than desired.

-More generally, in a lexer for a programming language, it is common to include token classes such as string literals, which contain most characters of the input alphabet.
-This makes the above definition, which does not examine the order of characters within a token, inappropriate.
-We thus introduce a more flexible approach in the next section.
+Separator tokens are usable when the lexical syntax reserves a special character to be used for a separator, such a null character that cannot be present as part of tokens.
+In a lexer for a typical programming language, however, it is common to include token classes such as string literals, which contain most characters of the input alphabet.
+This makes the above definition, which does not examine the order of characters within a token, inappropriate, justifying a more flexible approach that we describe in the main body of the paper (Section~\ref{subsec:invertibility-r-path-predicate}).